IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_bare_metal.html.markdown

 * `ipv6_enabled` - (Optional, boolean) The primary public IPv6 address.
 The default value is `false`.
 * `ipv6_static_enabled` - (Optional, boolean) The public static IPv6 address block of `/64`.
 The default value is `false`.
 * `secondary_ip_count` - (Optional, integer) Specifies secondary public IPv4 addresses.
 Accepted values are `4` and `8`.
 * `image_template_id` - (Optional, integer) The image template ID you want to use to provision the computing instance.
 This is not the global identifier (UUID), but the image template group ID that should point to a valid global identifier.
-To retrieve the image template ID from the SoftLayer Customer Portal, navigate to **Devices > Manage > Images**, click the desired image, and note the ID number in the resulting URL.
+To retrieve the image template ID from the IBM Cloud infrastructure customer portal, navigate to **Devices > Manage > Images**, click the desired image, and note the ID number in the resulting URL.
     **NOTE**: Conflicts with `os_reference_code`.
 If you don't know the ID(s) of your image templates, you can [reference them by name](../d/compute_image_template.html).

 ### Arguments for hourly bare metal servers